Research

 Expand all

 Dr. Thomas Leventhal is an advanced liver disease and critical care expert.
-Dr. Leventhal's research interests include acute liver failure, critical care for those with advanced liver disease, and cost of care and pharmacotherapy for those with liver disease.
+Dr. Leventhal's research interests include acute liver failure, critical care for those with advanced liver disease, organ donor management, and generic drug costs.
 Dr. Leventhal is currently active working on the following research projects, including

 • Cost of care and pharmacotherapy - including membership in a Drug Cost consortium studying the costs of generic medications in the United States and studying financial toxicity of commonly used medications in patients with cirrhosis